Please scroll down to find the general principles of compiling the frequency lists.

 The frequency lists of n-grams include lists for bigrams, trigrams, and tetragrams.
 The lists are based on the texts of the Balanced Corpus of Estonian, which consists of three sub-corpora - journalistic texts, fiction, and scientific texts.
 Therefore, the total number of lists is 12 (3 types of n-grams x 4 (sub)corpora).

 The collocations that include the following elements have been excluded from the lists: 1) tags that refer to beginning and the end of sentences, e.g. </s> and <s>; 2) brackets, e.g. jt (1998) 'et al (1998)'; more than one punctuation mark, e.g. kass , koer . 'cat , dog .'
-The lists are presented ranking from the most frequent n-gram.
-The lists include n-grams that appear at least on 10 occasions.

 The tables 1, 2, and 3 present the frequencies of n-grams of lemmas and word forms that occur at least on 10 occasions in the Balanced Corpus of Estonian and its sub-corpora.